Key Takeaways

 Google’s History with Forums

 Google is no stranger to user-generated content on forums.
-Google Answers (2002), Google Questions and Answers (2007) and Google Question Hub (2019) were all attempts to capitalize on UGC, historically.
-The downfall of these forums was spam and fake accounts in that Google simply could not moderate them properly and over time they became nearly useless.
+Google Answers (2002), Google Questions and Answers (2007), and Google Question Hub (2019) were all attempts to capitalize on UGC historically.
+The downfall of these forums was spam and fake accounts, as Google could not moderate them correctly, and over time, they became nearly useless.
 Now, though.
 Google has seemingly accepted that other sites with human moderation are better suited to host these types of forums and appears to be looking to leverage this type of content in their SERPs.

-Reddit and Quora specifically, have communities that self-moderate, thereby keeping out bad actors and increasing the quality and authenticity of the content.
-They also have the capabilities to host content for an exceedingly long time, which can allow Google to surface that content in SERPs as needed.
+Reddit and Quora specifically have self-moderate communities, thereby keeping out bad actors and increasing the quality and authenticity of the content.
+They also can host content for an exceedingly long time, allowing Google to surface that content in SERPs as needed.
 Additionally, Reddit and Quora have become search engines in their own right, with many users turning to those platforms to find answers to their queries.
-As a result, when those users do use Google, they are more likely to find forum results useful, instead of confusing.
+As a result, when those users use Google, they are more likely to find forum results helpful instead of confusing.

 But It’s Still User-Generated

-Most importantly, User-Generated Content is exactly that: generated by users, not AI.
-Google is struggling to regulate the use of AI-generated content in SERPS and thus, has begun relying on user-generated content due to its authenticity and human-made nature.
-Since Reddit and Quora are relatively effective at keeping out spam and bots, Google feels that it can “trust” the users on these sites, to an extent.
+Most importantly, User-Generated Content is generated by users, not AI.
+Google is struggling to regulate the use of AI-generated content in SERPS and has thus begun relying on user-generated content due to its authenticity and human-made nature.
+Since Reddit and Quora are relatively effective at keeping out spam and bots, Google feels that it can “trust” the users on these sites to an extent.

 How to Leverage Forum Content in the Future

 This doesn’t appear to be temporary.
-In the past, some SEOs speculated that this increased reliance on forums would be rolled back; however, it is now clear that Google is standing strong on this decision.
-Forums are historically difficult to manipulate for SEO purposes and moderation tends to shut down any “gaming” of the system.
-However, there is an opportunity for brands and employees to interact with users on forums, answering brand questions or contributing the industry discussions.
+In the past, some SEOs speculated that this increased reliance on forums would be rolled back; however, it is now clear that Google is standing firm on this decision.
+Forums have historically been difficult to manipulate for SEO purposes, and moderation tends to shut down any “gaming” of the system.
+However, there is an opportunity for brands and employees to interact with users on forums, answering brand questions or contributing to industry discussions.
 This can be an effective way to raise brand awareness and perception.

-And while traditional SEO authority builders like link authority cannot be passed; Google’s reliance on forum content, particularly for long-tail content presents an opportunity for brands to seed content in a natural way within forum content.
+While traditional SEO authority builders like link authority cannot be passed, Google’s reliance on forum content, particularly for long-tail content, allows brands to seed content naturally within forum content.

-Further, Since Google is relying so heavily on forums to answer long-tail questions, site owners can try a couple of additional SEO strategies:
+Further, Since Google is relying so heavily on forums to answer long-tail questions, site owners can try a couple of additional SEO services:

-• Fight for those long-tail queries by building out deep, robust FAQ sections on your site.
-These FAQs should be authoritative, trustworthy, and highly relevant to compete with the plethora of forum posts out there.
+- Fight for those long-tail queries by building out deep, robust FAQ sections on your site.
+These FAQs should be authoritative, trustworthy, and highly relevant to compete with many forum posts.

-• You can even look to popular forum posts to find the types of topics and questions users are asking.
+- You can even look at popular forum posts to find the types of topics and questions users ask.

-In Google’s ever-present mission to be an Answer Engine for users’ search queries, leveraging third-party forum content may help to provide searchers with appropriate information.
-The use of the third-party forums allows Google to leverage content without the need to moderate the content, relying on these sites to do so on their own.
-Knowing that Google will continue to prioritize this content, brands should look to capitalize where possible either through research or active measures.
+In Google’s ever-present mission to be an Answer Engine for users’ search queries, leveraging third-party forum content may help provide searchers with appropriate information.
+The third-party forums allow Google to leverage content without the need to moderate it, relying on these sites to do so on their own.
+Knowing that Google will continue to prioritize this content, brands should capitalize where possible through research or active measures.

 Stay Ahead in the Evolving SERP Landscape